theHostileNegotiator/KWBandage/PatchNotes.md

 5. Geometry is inaccurate being to large
 	* Adjusted geometry to be more representative of the model
 #### Tiberium Infusion
-1. Upgrade removes Militant Rockets and Fanatics extra GUN penalty damage
+1. Upgrade removes Militant Rockets and Fanatics extra GUN damage type vulnerability
-	* Added the penalty damage to Tiberium Infusion Armor (Created new armor for Militant Rocket)
+	* Added the extra damage from GUN to Tiberium Infusion Armor (Created new armor for Militant Rocket)
 #### Confessor
 1. Unit in squads does not properly path through infantry
 	* Added "PATH_THROUGH_INFANTRY" Kindof flag